OggiDanailov/class_January_2018/testing/coding_cahllenge/readme.md

  array = [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20]

- 1. write a method that takes the array and returns all odd numbers as alternating characters => $ % ex => array = ["$",2,"%",4,"$",6,"%",8,"$",10,"%",12,"$",14,"%",16,"$",18,"%",20]
+ 1. write a method in ruby that takes the array and returns all odd numbers as alternating characters => $ % ex => array = ["$",2,"%",4,"$",6,"%",8,"$",10,"%",12,"$",14,"%",16,"$",18,"%",20]

-2. write a test that makes sure that your return value is correct.
+2. write a test in Rspec that makes sure that your return value is correct.

 JS decision: